greggelong/functionPlot/README.md

 // to be plotted on a 600 by 600 canvas

-sketch5.js plotting y = x and the function -1*(0.2*x)**2 +45 and then animating the first few iterates of that function for values -57 to 57.
+sketch5.js god's eye. plotting y = x and the function -1*(0.2*x)**2 +45 and then animating the first few iterates of that function for values -57 to 57.
 This creates a cobweb diagram.
 These diagrams remind me of the god's eyes we would make as children wrapping yarn around sticks.
 Functions like this would make cool string art.
 I think I will give it a try.